jjrom/resto/README.md

 Last step is to install application to the target directory.
 This directory will be accessed by the web server so it could be either directly under the DocumentRoot web server directory or in whatever directory accessed through web server Alias configuration.
-The latter case is prefered (see Apache configuration part below for Alias configuration)
+The latter case is preferred (see Apache configuration part below for Alias configuration)

 To install resto launch the following script